 It all costs money.

-On average, maintenance, fuel, insurance, registration and depreciation can cost a vehicle owner anywhere between $100 to $350 per week, depending on the vehicle.
+On average, maintenance, fuel, insurance, registration and depreciation can mean that the average cost of owning a car is $100 to $350 per week, depending on the vehicle.

 But fear not; here are a few things you can do to save money by cutting the cost of owning a vehicle and claw back a few extra dollars.

 Save on fuel